• +971551792927

 • Routine monitoring of graft status

-• Non-invasive, widely available, portable
+• Non-invasive, widely available, and portable

 2. Doppler Ultrasonography

-Key Parameters
+Key Parameters:

-Clinical Value
+Clinical Value:

 • Enables early detection of vascular complications critical to graft survival